 Like forumite Happypig, you could strike, er, gold: "I sent some old chains, earrings & rings mostly 9ct, mostly broken.
 Your top site offered £970, almost double my £520 high street quote."

-Try your luck on classified sites
+Try your luck on classified sites and apps

 If you've no luck through Facebook, consider free local classified sites, where buyers also collect in person and pay cash on collection.

 The king of local classified sites is Gumtree, which covers 109 UK cities and counties and lets sellers list for free.
 Interestingly, Gumtree is owned by eBay, but thankfully this hasn't affected its free community-based operations.

 Many MoneySavers rate second-hand site Preloved*, where placing ads is also free.
 And you can try local online forums, Loot and your local paper.